 7. Snowshoe Accessories

 There are a few accessories you’ll want to have before you head out.
-Snowshoe poles can give you the added stability you need to traverse difficult terrain, while also providing an upper-body workout.
+Snow gaiters are important — they can help keep snow out of your boots.
+Another key accessory is a pair of snowshoe poles.
+They can give you the added stability you need to traverse difficult terrain, while also providing an upper-body workout.

-Now that you’ve found the snowshoe for your next winter adventure, learn how to properly put your snowshoes on.
+Now that you know how to find the snowshoe for your next winter adventure, it’s time to strap in.
+Learn how to properly put your snowshoes on with these Pro Tips.